Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

     import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

-<p class="firstLetter">Type 8, also known as The Challenger, is a personality type characterized by their assertiveness, self-confidence, and need for control.
-Type 8s tend to be very direct and can come across as domineering, but they have a strong sense of justice and loyalty.</p>
+<p class="firstLetter">Type 8, known as The Challenger, embodies assertiveness, self-confidence, and a commanding need for control.
+While their directness can sometimes be perceived as domineering, their core is driven by a profound sense of justice and loyalty, making them natural leaders in various spheres of life</p>

 <br>
 <Carousel type={8} gridDisplay={true}/>